221114-Java-React/Ryan-Sullivan-P1/README.md

   - [x] `GET /tickets/mine/filtered`
 - [x] An authenticated employee can submit a new reimbursement request
   - `POST /tickets`
-- [ ] An authenticated finance manager can view a list of all pending reimbursement requests
+- [x] An authenticated finance manager can view a list of all pending reimbursement requests
   - `GET /tickets/pending`
-- [ ] An authenticated finance manager can view a history of requests that they have approved/denied
+- [x] An authenticated finance manager can view a history of requests that they have approved/denied
-  - `GET /tickets/approved`
-  - `GET /tickets/rejected`
+  - `GET /tickets/resolved`
 - [x] An authenticated finance manager can approve/deny reimbursement requests
   - `POST /tickets/approve/{ticket_id}`
   - `POST /tickets/reject/{ticket_id}`